 High-Efficiency Washers Don’t Have a Lint Filter

-If you have a newer HE washer – whether front- or top-loading – the machine doesn’t have a laundry drain lint trap.
+If you have a newer high-efficiency (HE) washer – whether front- or top-loading – the machine doesn’t have a lint trap.
 Instead, it relies on a self-cleaning pump filter to remove lint from the wash.
 Still, it’s wise to run an empty wash cycle once a month to flush excess lint from the pump filter.

 How to Clean the Lint Collector for the Washing Machine

 Wherever the washer lint trap is located, you’ll probably find it’s filled with a sticky layer of lint, detergent and fabric softener.
 Here’s how to clean it:

 If the screen is removable, soak it in hot water for 10 minutes to clear away residue.

 If the filter is secured in place, clean lint from it with a soft brush or paper towel.

 If the trap is disposable, replace it when it becomes clogged.